mkclub/aislingim/_DEMO/Messaging/ReadMe.txt

-Demo app that allows to login and see changing list of contacts with actual statuses.
+Demo that illustrates how user can login and receive messages from other users.
- Used resources:
+Based on call application.

-   - "call" project from libjingle source.
+After running this demo and specifying correct credentials, you should be able to receive messages from other contacts.

 To make this app work, please, put expat.lib